mattriley/node-module-composer/README.md

 ## Mermaid diagrams

-[Mermaid](https://mermaid-js.github.io) is a tool for creating diagrams and visualizations using text and code.
+> Mermaid is a tool for creating diagrams and visualizations using text and code.<br/> https://mermaid-js.github.io • https://github.com/mermaid-js/mermaid

-Since early 2022, GitHub can render diagrams directly from Mermaid syntax in markdown files.
+GitHub can render diagrams directly from Mermaid syntax in markdown files.
 See [Include diagrams in your Markdown files with Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) for more information.

 Module Composer provides a `mermaid` function to generate a Mermaid diagram as code: